wso2/docs-is/en/docs/setup/migration-guide.md

-1. If you manually added any custom OSGI bundles to the `          <OLD_IS_HOME>/repository/components/dropins         ` directory, copy those to the
+1. If you manually added any custom OSGI bundles to the `          <OLD_IS_HOME>/repository/components/dropins         ` directory, copy those OSGI bundles to the
     `          <NEW_IS_HOME>/repository/components/dropins         `
     directory.